 How do you get your crew to feel inspired, recognised and enabled in a changing employment landscape that keeps them on the back foot?
 Read on for some employee engagement insider tips…

-Being an HR Director or Change Management Head of a South African company in 2018 means you have to foresee and guide your valued employees towards big-picture change, while still ensuring the day-to-day cogs are oiled to keep everything ticking over.
+Being an HR Director or Change Management Head of a South African company means you have to foresee and guide your valued employees towards big-picture change, while still ensuring the day-to-day cogs are oiled to keep everything ticking over.

 Don’t try to paint by numbers

-Being aware of engagement numbers within your organisation is all good and well, but it’s important to remember that your employees are individuals who won’t fit into a numbers-based mould no matter how badly you want them too.
-If you truly want to be effective in your engagement attempts, you need to get down on grass roots level and learn what your work force needs as humans, not as HR files.
+Being aware of engagement numbers within your organisation is all good and well, but it’s important to remember that your employees are individuals who won’t fit into a numbers-based mould no matter how badly you want them to.
+If you truly want to be effective in your engagement attempts, you need to get down on grassroots level and learn what your work force needs as humans, not as HR files.
 Once you get down to these all-important brass tacks, it becomes easier to see how you can remove barriers and build the skills to unleash untapped potential.